-amit varma blog amit varma blog::Often when i argue with friends, or on the internet, i am dismayed by how intransigent some people are.
+amit varma blog::Often when i argue with friends, or on the internet, i am dismayed by how intransigent some people are.

 No matter how many facts i throw before them, or how solid my reasoning is, i simply cannot convince them of my point of view.